Jaeder42/InitialStatusRedminePlugin/README.md

 #What it does
     The plugin alters the view for creating a new issue.
     It only allows a user to set a predetermined set of statuses.
-    It also adds a new Issue Status called initial, which is also set to be the default status.
+    It adds a new Issue Status called initial, which is also set to be the default status.

     The initial statuses can be set via the workflow settings menu.